 Thank you for your interest in my work.”

 Todd Alan is a traditional bench jeweler; he uses traditional tools and a hand torch.
 Raw metal round wire is poured, cut, woven, forged, fused, and filed by hand.

 Bench Made is a jewelry industry term used to describe high end jewelry made without the use of molds, casting, stamping, CAD modeling and, in general, any gadget that takes artistry out of the jewelry making process.

 Artist Todd Alan creates his pieces one at a time.
 This jewelry is not cast or mass produced, but uniquely and individually handcrafted creations.
 Todd Alan has been a full time metalsmith creating heirloom jewelry since 1986.
-After operating an art gallery for over a decade, Todd has now settled in Southern Ohio.
+After operating an art gallery for over a decade, Todd has now settled in beautiful Sarasota, Florida.
 From there, he sells his one-of-a-kind art jewelry to fine galleries, specialty shops, and online customers all over the world.
 Inspired by the patterns of nature, Todd's unique art-form has evolved into his signature style.
 Each piece of jewelry is a miniature work of art.

 In loving memory of the late Wayne Wirebender